tanik15/CodeSprinters/README.md

 ## Introduction

 Welcome to the Portfolio Management System project!
-This Flutter application serves as a starting point for managing portfolios effectively.
+This Flutter + Website application serves as a starting point for managing portfolios effectively.

 ### Getting Started